US VisaUnited States

 Do I need a specific pixel size or file size?

-This route stores 600×600 px and about 40-10240 KB.
+This page lists 600×600 px and about 40-10240 KB.
 Get the crop right first, then export near those values if the destination portal expects them.

 Can one crop work for both print and digital use?